I’ve run a 150,000 case winery on Excel… but I wouldn’t recommend that for anyone

 After a successful career in corporate America, I transitioned to the wine industry and have become an industry veteran with 10+ years experience as a grower, winemaker, and winery General Manager.

 My role as former General Manager for Carneros Vintners custom crush facility and sister facility Lodi Vintners, was the impetus for my investigation of winery production software options.
 My work with a variety of wineries exposed me to an array of winery software before deciding on the VINX2 platform to run the custom crush facilities and since, a few small and larger boutique wineries.
-My hands on winery experience and real life use of VINX2 are the foundation of my success representing the VINX2 software platform in North America.
+My hands on winery experience and real life use of VINX2 are the foundation of my success representing the VINX2 software platform.

 The key ingredient to tackling the business of wine is working smarter where we can.
 The way to do that is to